BASICS TO PAIRING WINE WITH SALMON

-Plain slow-roasted salmon ends up being quite soft and delicate.
-The more steak-like version can be a bit more mealy, flaky and dry but, for the most part, when it’s prepared properly expect the grain to be softer and somewhat mushy.
-Here is a good example of how to prepare salmon.
+Plain slow-roasted Salmon ends up being quite soft and delicate.
+The more steak-like version can be a bit more mealy and flaky, but for the most part, when appropriately prepared, expect the grain to be softer and somewhat mushy.
+Here is a good example of how to prepare Salmon.

-Pair a plain and simple salmon with an oak-aged white wine or time-aged white wine, something with more robust Meyer lemon, nut or brûlée notes that will spice and texture the fish.
-On the richer side, try a Sonoma Coast or Central Coast Chardonnay from California, a Viognier from Paso Robles, an aged white Rioja from Spain, an oak-aged Trebbiano/Chardonnay from Sicily, or a Australian Chardonnay from Victoria (maybe Mornington Peninsula) or a Sémillon from Hunter Valley.
-These wines will be congruent in richness and combine with the salmon and create a fuller overall taste.
+Pair a plain and simple Salmon with an oak-aged white wine or time-aged white wine, something with more robust Meyer lemon, nut, or brûlée notes that will spice and texture the fish.
+On the richer side, try a Sonoma Coast or Central Coast Chardonnay from California, a Viognier from Paso Robles, an aged white Rioja from Spain, an oak-aged Trebbiano/Chardonnay from Sicily, or an Australian Chardonnay from Victoria (maybe Mornington Peninsula) or a Sémillon from Hunter Valley.
+These wines will align in richness and combine with the Salmon and create a fuller overall taste.

 Congruent wine pairings